sdsddsd1/mywayland/README.md

 # Native experimental Wayland session for KISS 🌿

 Tests done with Intel graphics.
 Eudev dependency for Wlroots!
 Sway/hikari/Cagebreak are build with suid bit.
 This seems to be commonly used
 next to elogind but is not considered 100% ideal.
 The capability method got abandoned because of questionable security.

 NOTE: Due to problems with the latest release of `wf-config` and `wayfire`, they
 both are packaged as a git version.
-Therefore wlroots has also to be build as git.
+Therefore wlroots has also to be build as
+git.

 ## NoXland

-NoXland is an approach to ditch as many X dependencies as possible.
-While
+NoXland is an approach to provide a wayland only session with as many
+dependencies of X ditched as possible.
-`libxkbcommon` and `xkeyboard-config` are the minimum requiered for qt5 and
+While `libxkbcommon` and `xkeyboard-config` are the minimum requiered for a
-webkit2gtk based browsers, firefox needs a lot more.

-Qt5 browsers like `viper-browser`, `Crusta` and `jsml` are tested well and
-just need their qt dependencies to behave performance wise like a conventional
-X build.
-On the webkit2gtk side of things the performance, espacially on heavy sites, is
+graphical base system, they are also sufficent for qt based browsers in commu-
+nity and the ones mentioned here, without deficiencies in performance.
+Webkit2gtk based browser also get along with the aforementioned, but the
-very poor.
-This can be improved by coupling mesa with `libglvnd` to provide a so
+performance is very poor.
+Therefore, mesa can be build with `libglvnd` to provide
-called vendor neutral libgl.so which makes webkit2gtk play much nicer.
-When
-there is a "libgl.so", `opengl` alongside with the wayland only `wpebackend-fdo`
-for hardware accelerated rendering can be enabled.

-NOTE: A libglvnd based build requieres:
-      `libX11 libXau libXext libXslt libxcb libxkbcommon xcb-proto`
-      `xkeyboard-config xorgproto`

-NOTE: Some browser like `surfer` and `wyeb` come along with gtk+3 and wayland
-      backend only.
-Vimb e.g. requieres also the Xorg backend.
-My smallest X-
-      and wayland backend enabled gtk+3 build needs the following.
-Just disable
-      everything with a "X".
-There may be more requiered at build time.
-      `libX11` `libXau` `libXext` `libXi` `libxcb`

-For Firefox, `libglvnd` aswell as the X11 backend for gtk+3 is requiered.
+the missing opengl functionality.
+This pulls in libX11 and some others.
 The
-dependencies can be shrunk, but while there is no option yet to disable the
-firefox X11 backend, the efforts are low on reward.
-The follwing can be ditched:
+package count is still less than a conventional build.
+Furthermore gtk+3 can be build without the X11 backend(gdkx.h).
+Wyeb and surfer
+work without it.
+Vimb not.
+Firefox needs the X11 gtk+3 backend and opengl(`libglvnd`).
+X dependencies can
+be ditched, but the requierements are high.

+Note: Some games requiere libX11 and opengl.

+Steps to reproduce my efforts:
+First, while you might have to rebuild stuff more than once, install ccache.
+Following the motto "It is easier to add stuff than to remove", I recommend
+a system reset and start from scratch.
+This way you have no unwelcomed packages
+to build against and error messages will point you to the right places to look
+at.
+Also check after each build if there is stuff which can be removed.
+I also suggest to compare the above packages, to the official ones.
+Mesa is pro-
+vided with `libglvnd` and can be forked towards your own needs.

+Note:The following expects  that `libxkbcommon` and `xkeyboard-config` are
+     installed.

+Qt5 is the easiest to build.
+Just remove everything with a "x" in the depends-
+file and there should be no problem towards qt5-webengine.
+Falkon requieres the
+configure flag `-DNO_X11=ON`.
+Qt5-x11extras is not needed.

+Gtk+3 without X11 backend is also easy to build.
+See the package above.
+However,
+to enable it, `--enable-x11-backend` has to be explicitly set.
+There is more X requiered at build time that will be orphaned afterwards.

+libX11` `libXau` `libXext` `libXi` `libxcb`

-`libXinerama` `libXxf86vm` `libxshmfence`
+For Firefox, I was able to remove `libXinerama` `libXxf86vm` `libxshmfence` at
+buildtime.

 ## Compatibility variables
 ```
 BEMENU_BACKEND=wayland